wakproductions/stock_market_days/README.md

 * Thanksgiving Day (Fourth Thursday of November)
 * Christmas Day (December 25th, or December 24th if on Saturday, December 26th if on Sunday)

+Right now the calculation of dates is limited to before 12/31/2059, but that should give you plenty of time to get rich!

 ## Installation

 In your Gemfile: